danimolsen1988/wifa_lock/README.md

 - Dani Mølgaard Olsen

 # How to
+- The report can be found in "Report"-folder

-- The source code can be found in the folder called "SourceCode"-folder
+- The source code can be found in "SourceCode"-folder

 - Models and figures made during development, can be found in "Model_and_figures"-folder